canonical/uss-tableflip/doc/ubuntu_release_process.md

 #### Cherry-pick Process
 The tool for doing this is in ``uss-tableflip/scripts/cherry-pick``.
 It takes as import a commit-ish that it will create a cherry-pick from.

-    ## just tag current so you have a revert point.
-    $ git tag --delete xx-current >/dev/null 2>&1; git tag xx-current
-    $ git checkout ubuntu/xenial
+    $ git checkout origin/ubuntu/xenial -b ubuntu/xenial
     $ cherry-pick dc2bd79949

 The tool will:

   * add a new file to debian/patches/ named cpick-<commit>-topic that is dep-8 compatible
   * add that patch to debian/patches/series
   * verify that the patch applies (quilt push -a)
   * give you a chance to edit formatted the debian/changelog entry